cdcepi/FluSight-forecast-hub/target-data/README.md

 Influenza hospitalization admissions data is also available in a [facility-level dataset](https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/anag-cw7u); data values less than 4 are suppressed in the [facility-level dataset](https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/anag-cw7u).

-Percent of Emergency Department visits with a specified pathogen (COVID, Flu, RSV) out of all emergency department visits in a given epiweek are reported by the CDC National Syndromic Surveillance Program (NSSP) and provided in the [2023 Respiratory Virus Response - NSSP Emergency Department Visits dataset](https://data.cdc.gov/Public-Health-Surveillance/2023-Respiratory-Virus-Response-NSSP-Emergency-Dep/vutn-jzwm).
+Percent of Emergency Department visits with a specified pathogen (COVID-19, Influenza, and Respiratory Syncytial Virus) out of all emergency department visits in a given epiweek are reported by the CDC National Syndromic Surveillance Program (NSSP) and provided in the [2023 Respiratory Virus Response - NSSP Emergency Department Visits dataset](https://data.cdc.gov/Public-Health-Surveillance/2023-Respiratory-Virus-Response-NSSP-Emergency-Dep/vutn-jzwm).
+Weekly national-level Emergency Department Visits for these pathogens are available for download by age-group in this [landing page](https://www.cdc.gov/ncird/surveillance/respiratory-illnesses/index.html).

 Additional historical influenza surveillance data from other surveillance systems are available at [https://www.cdc.gov/flu/weekly/fluviewinteractive.htm](https://www.cdc.gov/flu/weekly/fluviewinteractive.htm).
 These data are updated every Friday at noon Eastern Time.
 The "cdcfluview" R package can be used to retrieve these data.
 Additional potential data sources are available in Carnegie Mellon University's [Epidata API](https://delphi.cmu.edu/).